 - Pre-heat the oven 180 °C. Reduce the temperature to 165 °C and bake the loaf for 35 minutes or till the cake is nicely brown and skewer inserted comes out clean.

 - While the bread is baking, make the sugar syrup by boiling sugar, milk, cinnamon powder and coffee powder together for 1-2 minutes till sugar dissolves and all ingredients form a uniform mix.
 Set aside to cool.

 - As soon as the bread is baked, pour and brush the syrup onto the cake.
 It may seem a lot but it will be absorbed fully by the cake.
 Let the cake cool till just slightly warm to touch.
 Serve warm or at room temperature.

-- It’s ok to leave the dough for rising at room temperature, however from my experience of challah and this babka, I highly recommend letting it rise in refrigerator overnight, it becomes far easier to work with.
+- It’s ok to leave the dough to rise at room temperature, however from my experience of challah and this babka, I highly recommend letting it rise in the refrigerator overnight, as it becomes far easier to work with.

-- The syrup gives an amazing shine to the cake, also it lends that perfect softness to it.
-It even helps in keeping the cake fresh longer.
+- The syrup gives an amazing shine to the cake, and also it lends that perfect softness to it.
+It even helps to keep the cake fresh longer.

-- I love the chocolate filling of babka, so I added more flavour in it with chocolate chips and cinnamon, you can keep it simple or play more with filling options.
+- I love the chocolate filling of babka, so I added more flavor to it with chocolate chips and cinnamon, you can keep it simple or play more with filling options.